-SMC’s national literary arts journal, published twice yearly, showcases the work of established authors alongside emerging writers, with an emphasis on West Coast creative writing.
-Founded by novelist and SMC English instructor Jim Krusoe (Blood Lake, Parsifal), the Review has presented readers experimental, thoughtful, and funny works of fiction and nonfiction— including essays and short stories by Gary Amdahl, Karl Taro Greenfeld and Diane Lefer— in 25 years of publication, and is considered a leading American journal.
-Recent work has been selected for the annual Best American Short Stories and PEN/O. Henry anthologies.
+SMC’s national literary arts journal, published twice yearly, showcases the work of established authors alongside emerging writers, with a focus on West Coast fiction and nonfiction.
+Founded by novelist and SMC English instructor Jim Krusoe (The Sleep Garden), the Review has presented readers experimental, thoughtful, and funny original writing — including essays and short stories by Victoria Patterson, Keenan Norris, and Gary Amdahl — in more than 30 years of publication, and is a celebrated national magazine.
+Recent stand-out work appears in the annual Pushcart Prize, Best American Short Stories, and PEN/O. Henry anthologies.

 The spring 2020 issue, edited by Andrew Tonkovich, features 12 original pieces, with work including both stories and essays from first-time and returning contributors.

 In a continuing trend, political irony and dark humor, meditations on history, and artistically experimental work dominate in what longtime editor Tonkovich calls a joyful exploration of precarity.
 There is also empowerment and affirmation, if also a commitment to both skepticism and literary curiosity.